What is Postmodern Art? The Genre Defined in 8 Iconic Works

 carolee schneeman interior scroll

-Interior Scroll by Carolee Schneemann, 1975, via Tate, London
+Interior Scroll by Carolee Schneemann, 1975.
+Source: Tate, London

-Obviously, Carolee Schneemann’s performance is directed here against all classical ideas of art and high culture, which still existed in the middle of the 20th century.
+Carolee Schneemann’s performance here is directed against all classical ideas of art and high culture that still existed in the middle of the 20th century.
 The performance is an act of feminism that questions the meaning and classical (re-)presentation of the female body.
-With the performance of Schneemann’s book about the artist Cézanne, Carolee Schneemann also openly gives a side blow to modernism here, as Paul Cézanne was an important figure in modern painting.
+With the performance of Schneemann’s book about the artist Cézanne, Carolee Schneemann also openly gave a side blow to modernism, as Paul Cézanne was an important figure in modern painting.

 5. Cindy Sherman – Untitled Film Still #21 (1978)